ReverendV92/V92-Abandoned-Maps/README.md

 You will not re-upload, re-host, re-release, or re-distribute this archive, in part or in whole, to any other site on the internet, with or without my permission.

-I retain the right to change this license as I see fit and makesaid changes retroactively active.
+I retain the right to change this license as I see fit and make said changes retroactively active.